 Be aware of shifting consumer behaviour on climate change

-Sustainability is now a top concern for consumers, especially millennials, who currently account for about a quarter of the global population and represent the world's most powerful group of consumers.
+Sustainability is now a top concern for consumers, especially millennials, who currently account for about

 This same consumer segment is at the forefront of leading and participating in numerous climate marches around the world: March 15th 2019 marked the day where coordinated marches took place in over 100 countries globally, drawing attendance not only from students and young professionals, but concerned citizens from various backgrounds and communities.